SherG/perpetual-elm/exampleSite/content/about.md

 date: 2019-10-16T06:24:49.305Z
 menu: main
 ---
 As the coronavirus advanced, volatility in the markets and twin supply and demand shocks ensued.
-As of October 2021, supply chain problems continue, marked by energy shortages impacting mining and manufacturing, ocean freight delays and backups, and transportation capacity issues.
+As of October 2021, supply chain problems continue, marked by energy shortages impacting mining and manufacturing, ocean freight delays and backups, and transportation capacity decline.
+Warehousing and storage are also in a crunch.
+Logistics prices in aggregate reached an all-time high in September according to the Logistics Manager's Index (LMI).

 Enterprises continue to manage for cash flow under challenging conditions.